 - Loss of Appetite

-- Licking, chewing or biting the affected area
+- Licking, chewing, or biting the affected area

 Treatments For Joint Pain In Dogs

 The appropriate treatment for a dog's joint pain and its underlying cause will vary based on its severity and the specific root cause for your pup.
-Conditions like hip or elbow dysplasia will require surgical intervention to rectify, while some degenerative joint conditions if caught early, can be treated by a combination of nutrition, rehabilitation and exercise prescribed by your vet.
+Conditions like hip or elbow dysplasia will require surgical intervention to rectify, while some degenerative joint conditions if caught early, can be treated by a combination of nutrition, rehabilitation, and exercise prescribed by your vet.

-While the specific treatment may vary, the primary goal of treating joint pain in your dog is to get them back to their regular mobility and level of activity.
-This is especially important because well-developed muscles around your pup's joints actually help to reduce the stress and strain they place on their joints.
+While the specific treatment may vary, the primary goal of treating joint pain in your dog is to get them back to its regular mobility and level of activity.
+This is especially important because well-developed muscles around your pup's joints help to reduce the stress and strain they place on their joints.
 An active dog is a healthy one.

-Most treatments will also involve an assessment of your dog's weight compared to their size.
+Most treatments will also involve an assessment of your dog's weight compared to its size.
 If they are overweight, they are placing extra strain on their joints and a diet may be prescribed to help ease the weight their pained joints have to bear.